Thursday, January 22, 2026

 Revelation 4 and 5 Sets the Scene for the Remainder of the Book

 The 7 churches described in Revelation 2-3 need to hear and see what John hears and sees in Revelation 4-5.
 They are bombarded with the message that Domitian is lord of the world.
 They are being told that he is the one who sits on the throne and that only he is worthy of their worship.
-But the message of Revelation 4-5 is that God is both creator and redeemer and only he is worthy of their worship.
+But the message of Revelation 4-5 is that God is both creator and redeemer and he is in fact the only being in all of creation who is worthy to praised.
 It may seem that Domitian reigns on the earth, but as Revelation 5:10 states, it will be those faithful to Christ who will one day reign on earth, as they will be invited by God the Father and God the Son to sit upon the throne and to share in God's reign over the renewed creation.
 The rest of Revelation will describe how that will come about.
 Read on... - Shay